IVE announce 2023 to 2024 'Show What I Have' world tour

 Following a two-month break, IVE will kick-star the Europe leg of their upcoming tour in June 2024, featuring stops in London, Berlin, Barcelona and more.
 In late-June, the girl group will also play three shows in Latin America.

 In July 2024, the K-pop act will return to Asia for two more shows in Hong Kong and the Philippines, before headed down under for two Australia concerts, in the cities of Melbourne and Sydney.

-According to a newly release poster for IVE’s 023 to 2024 ‘Show What I Have’ world tour, more dates will be announced soon.
-The venues, ticketing details and more for the tour have yet to be revealed.
+According to a newly release poster for IVE’s 2023 to 2024 ‘Show What I Have’ world tour, more dates will be announced soon.

+Tickets for the US dates of IVE’s upcoming ‘Show What I Have’ world tour will go on sale November 15 at 3pm local venue time via Ticketmaster.
+Meanwhile, pre-sale tickets to the Australia dates for Live Nation members will be available from November 13 at 1pm AEDT onwards.

+In addition, according to the Live Nation K-pop Twitter account, tickets for both the US and UK will go on sale on November 17 at 10am local venue time.
+The venues, ticketing details and more for some dates on the tour have yet to be revealed.
 Keep tabs on this page for the latest information.

 The dates for IVE’s 2023 to 2024 ‘Show What I Have’ world tour are: